Document ID: 71989

 Configure a User with Read-Write Access

 The first example shows the configuration of a user with full access to the WLC.
-Therefore, when this particular user tries to login to the controller, the RADIUS server authenticates and provides this user with full administrative access.
+When this user tries to log in to the controller, the RADIUS server authenticates and provides this user with full administrative access.

 In this example, the username and password is acsreadwrite.